fluxcd/flux2/docs/cmd/gotk_bootstrap_gitlab.md

   # Run bootstrap for a private repo hosted on a GitLab server
   gotk bootstrap gitlab --owner=<group> --repository=<repo name> --hostname=<domain>

+  # Run bootstrap for a an existing repository with a branch named main
+  gotk bootstrap gitlab --owner=<organization> --repository=<repo name> --branch=main

 ```

 ### Options